Arrange a callback

 For more advice on how we can help, please call today.

-Claiming for a fatal accident
+Claiming for a fatal motorbike crash

-If you’ve lost a loved one in a fatal motorcycle accident, we could help you to make a claim.
+If you’ve lost a loved one in a fatal motorbike accident, we could help you to make a claim.
 While we know that money will not make things better, compensation could help you to cope with any financial impact.

 You could claim a bereavement payment as well as seek compensation for any financial costs (such as funeral expenses) caused by the accident.
 Furthermore, you could claim if you were financially dependent on the deceased’s income or benefits.